Diversity & Inclusion

 SSSI values the importance of diversity inclusion principles in our own organisation and in the surveying and spatial science industry as a whole.

-We aim to hold events and programs that engage people of all genders, cultures and backgrounds, encourage entry into the surveying and spatial sciences as a profession and ensure there that diversity and inclusion is addressed in all we do.
+We aim to hold events and programs that engage people of all genders, cultures and backgrounds, encourage entry into the surveying and spatial sciences as a profession and ensure that diversity and inclusion is addressed in all we do.

-SSSI is proud to support and be involved with the Spatial and Surveying Diversity Leadership Network.
+SSSI is proud to support and be involved with the Space, Spatial and Surveying Diversity Leadership Network.
 To find out more about this, visit the Diversity and Inclusion page on the 2026 Agenda website.

 Diversity and Inclusion for Young Professionals